ghermaico135/Portfolio/Readme.md

 # 📖 [portfolio]

-**[portfolio mobile responsive]** This project gives a documented work experience and history of projects done.Also mastering and configuring all the tools and best practices I've learned about how to document my work in a professional way considering proper Github workflow and especially using other technical topics like html-css linters and github pull requests.
+**[Portfolio Mobile and Desktop responsive]** This project gives a documented work experience and history of projects done.Also mastering and configuring all the tools and best practices I've learned about how to document my work in a professional way considering proper Github workflow ,deploying on github page and especially using other technical topics like html-css linters and github pull requests.
+Responsiveness to any plate form

 ## 🛠 Built With